cedarrapidsboy/nest-humidity/README.md

   * HUM_30_20=10
   * HUM_MINUS_30=5
     * Temperatures below -30F
+## Farenheit AND Celsius Support
+The variable names above include Farenheit temperature ranges.
+Use the F scale when choosing your humidity level.
+If your Nest is configured for Celsius, appropriate conversion will happen in the container.
 ## Credit
 - Uses nest.class.php from https://github.com/rbrenton/nest-api (a fork of gboudreau/nest-api)
 - Levels based on: http://www.startribune.com/fixit-what-is-the-ideal-winter-indoor-humidity-level/11468916/